-- Maps will be generated for each of the properties that you listed in your application form
+- Maps will be generated for each of the properties listed in the application form

-- Program staff will contact you with respect to your application and arrange a visit to discuss eligible ALUS features on each of your properties and provide you with suggested management advice.
+- Program staff will contact the applicant and arrange a visit to discuss eligible ALUS features on each property and provide suggested management advice.

-- All features that you agreed to receive an ALUS payment for will be entered into a GIS data base and a map will be produced that outlines those features for each of your properties.
+- All features receiving an ALUS payment will be entered into a GIS data base and a map will be produced outlining those features for each property.

-- A table will be produced that identifies the eligible ALUS features on each property, the area of the feature, the payment for the individual feature and your total eligible ALUS payment.
+- A table will be produced identifying the eligible ALUS features on each property, the area of the feature, the payment for the individual feature and the total eligible ALUS2 payment.

-- A second short visit will be arranged with you to confirm that all the information is accurate and you will be given a copy of the table and a copy of each of the maps that outlines where the ALUS features are for which you will be receiving payment.
+- A second short visit will be arranged to confirm the information is accurate and provide copies of the table and maps outlining the ALUS2 features.

-- Upon receipt of the agreement and all signed consent forms on leased land you will be issued an ALUS payment for the current year.
+- Upon receipt of the signed agreement and consent forms for leased land, an ALUS2 payment will be issued for the current year.

 When will the program end?